alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/plan-manage-content/manage-existing-govuk-content.md

 + service domains
 + some ‘mainstream’ smart answers that are published using Github, like [‘Check benefits and financial support you can get’](https://www.gov.uk/check-benefits-financial-support)

-[Ask GDS](link tbc) if you would like help with searching this other content.
+[Ask the Government Digital Service (GDS)](link tbc) if you would like help with searching this other content.

 ### If you’re only interested in Whitehall Publisher